shortcodes/model-relationship/README.md

 Old referrals associated with article won't be affected.

+> Note that if you provide already existing model (with id) to referrals_add array it will be attached which is described below.

 ##### Removing new object to relation.

 If you want to remove only one or few referrals without passing ids to referrals array (so they would not be deleted) you can use another postfix notation